wrapl/minilang/docs/language.rst

 Identifiers and Keywords
 ------------------------

-Identifiers in *Minilang* start with a letter or underscore and can contain letters, digits and underscores. *Minilang* is case sensitive.
+Identifiers start with a letter or underscore and can contain letters, digits and underscores. *Minilang* is case sensitive.

 .. code-block:: mini